Make sure you're providing suitable and adequate training for your workers.

 - Include the date training was conducted, topics covered (e.g. outline of the training content), name and signature of the trainer and workers who attended each session.

-Tips for hazardous manual tasks training (DOCX, 0.87 MB) – minimum standard for HMT training.
+- Tips for hazardous manual tasks training (DOCX, 0.86 MB) – minimum standard for HMT training – customise this to suit your workplace

 View more information about hazardous manual tasks.